 The first step is to realize that this is very common, and it DOES NOT mean that your house is dirty.
 Instead, it simply means that a rat has got lucky and has found a small entrance to your home.

 Rats look for food, protection, and comfort.

 Your house offers all 3 of these (unless you have a cat).

 It is common to have rats in your house means you need to be familiar with rodent control techniques for when it does happen.
-The good news is that once you have got rid of rats and sealed your home up, the chances of you getting rats again and limited.
+The good news is that once you have gotten rid of rats and sealed your home up, the chances of you getting rats again and limited.
 To get to that stage, follow the tips on this page!

 Getting Rid Of A Rat In Your House – 10 Steps

-Please look at these 10 pest control tips to help get rid of rats in your house and keep them out.
+Please look at these 10 pest control tips to help eliminate rats in your house and keep them out.

 Get To Know The Rat Route

 All you need to do first is wait until nightfall and listen.
 If you have rats in your home, you will hear them after sundown and before sunrise.

 Rat removal success depends on your pest control strategy.